configcat/js-universal-sdk/README.md

    - Targets ES5 and includes all required polyfills.
    - TypeScript type definitions are not provided.
 * `dist/configcat.browser.esm.min.js` - for referencing the library in newer browsers via HTML script tag:
-  - Uses the standard ES module format.
+  - Uses the standard ECMAScript module format.
   - Targets ES2015 and includes all required polyfills.
   - TypeScript type definitions are not provided.
 * `dist/configcat.chromium-extension.esm.js` - for referencing the library in Chromium-based browser extensions via HTML script tag:
-  - Uses the standard ES module format.
+  - Uses the standard ECMAScript module format.
   - Targets ES2017 and includes all required polyfills.
   - TypeScript type definitions are not provided.
 * `lib/cjs/` - for older versions of Node.js:
-  - Uses the legacy Common JS module format.
+  - Uses the legacy CommonJS module format.
   - Targets ES2017 and includes all required polyfills except for the `Promise` feature.
   - TypeScript type definitions are provided.
 * `lib/esm/` - for modern versions of Node.js and bundlers:
-  - Uses the standard ES modules format.
+  - Uses the standard ECMAScript module format.
   - Targets ES2017  and includes all required polyfills except for the `Promise` feature.
   - TypeScript type definitions are provided.